 With PowerCloud, there is no real answer for wired clients beyond hooking them up via a bridge for wireless connectivity.
 Though most devices could be made to connect this way, there are some devices that even the most devout believers in Wi-Fi would still rather string an Ethernet cord to in business settings.
 Those devices include servers, door access systems, and critical resources that either need higher guaranteed bandwidth or interference resistance that wireless just can't deliver because of the laws of physics.

 Time will tell if PowerCloud's multitenant strategy will be viable.
 I do know that many retail chains have boilerplate IT requirements that corporate management dictates, and so not all stores in a mall would likely be able to take advantage of the PowerCloud system should mall management make it available.
-At the same time, there are a lot of smaller merchants out there that struggle to piece together a decent IT framework at a time when customers expect wireless everywhere, so PowerCloud's latest product just might fit the bill.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+At the same time, there are a lot of smaller merchants out there that struggle to piece together a decent IT framework at a time when customers expect wireless everywhere, so PowerCloud's latest product just might fit the bill.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio